Reveal-Energy-Services/orchid-python-api/README.md

    /path/to/home-directory/.orchid/python_api.yaml`
 - Edit the copied file, `/path/to/home-directory/.orchid/python_api.yaml`, using your favorite **text** editor.

 The example file, contains comments, introduced by a leading octothorpe character (#, number sign, or hash), that describe the information expected by the Orchid Python API.
-In summary, you'll need to provide a value for the 'orchid' > 'root' key that contains the pathname of the directory containing the Orchid binaries corresponding to the installed version of the `orchid-python-api` package.
+In summary, you'll need to provide a value for the 'orchid' > 'root' key that contains the pathname of the `PythonApiLibs` directory containing the Orchid binaries corresponding to the installed version of the `orchid-python-api` package.

 If you want to ensure your configuration is correct, [view the Orchid API configuration details](#view-orchid-configuration-details).

 ### Configure the Orchid training data

 Using the Orchid Python API **requires** a licensed Orchid installation on your workstation.
-However, to use the example Jupyter notebooks, you must configure the Orchid Python API to find the Orchid training data.
+However, to use the example Jupyter notebooks or scripts, you must configure the Orchid Python API to find the Orchid training data.

 #### Using an environment variable